tjoyner/ofvioletsandlicorice/chapter8.md

 "Is she a student?"

 Daniel thought about whether to change the subject or to let it go on.
-At times he wanted to drink wine without tasting it, without feeling anything but its liquidity, its flow down the throat, as naturally as looking out to the sea.
+At times, he wanted to drink wine without tasting it, without feeling anything but its liquidity, its flow down the throat, as naturally as looking out to the sea.

 A cheese course arrived, small slivers of goat cheese, triangles of fresh toma.

 "She doesn't do anything.
 She argues with me and with her mother.
 Runs away, disappears."

 Maria stopped eating.
 Daniel continued: "It's not an interesting story.
 It's a banal story.
 In and out of clinics and detox centers like thousands, or should I say millions, of others of her generation.
-At times it seems like she's coming out of it, then she relapses and hell begins again."
+At times, it seems like she's coming out of it, then she relapses and hell begins again."

 "How long has this been going on?" asked Maria.